bg bg

 Obesity in Dogs

 It’s fun to spoil dogs from time to time – we’ve all done it.
-Problems arise, however, when offering the occasional snack evolves into a habit of spoiling your dog.
-As a dog owner, one of your primary responsibilities is promoting the health and well being of your pet.
+Problems arise, however, when offering the occasional snack evolves into a habit of overfeeding your dog.
+As a dog owner, one of your primary responsibilities is promoting the health and well-being of your pet.
 In addition to providing exercise and stimulation, this means offering a balanced, nutritious diet and forgoing excess treats.
 No, it’s not always fun, but it’s essential for keeping dogs active and happy well into adulthood.

 The causes of obesity in dogs

-The most common cause of obesity in dogs is an imbalance between the amount of food they’re consuming and the exercise they’re getting.
+The most common cause of obesity in dogs is an imbalance between the amount of food they’re consuming and the exercise they’re receiving.
 When dogs take in more calories than they burn, they gradually begin to gain weight.

 We all pamper our pets but don’t make the mistake of equating food with love.
 A spoiled pet is accustomed to huge portions, constant treats, and consistent tastes of table scraps.
 Admittedly, it’s tough to resist those big, pleading eyes and sometimes it’s just easier to appease a begging dog than deal with the hassle.
 No matter how compelling the performance, it’s important to stay strong and adhere to a healthy diet.